-S.N o Slip Twinning 1 The shear deformation which moves atoms in one crystal plane over the atoms of another crystal plane by many inter atomic distances relative to their initial positions is called slip. crystalline material through a process by which a portion of the crystal takes 2 Lower stress is enough to produce slip Higher stress is required 3 It occurs due to the movement of dislocations This can be produced by mechanical deformation.
+S.N 0 Slip Twinning 1 The shear deformation which moves atoms in one crystal plane over the atoms of another crystal plane by many inter atomic distances relative to their initial positions is called slip.
+The shear deformation in a solid crystalline material through a process by which a portion of the crystal takes up an orientation which makes that position as a mirror image of the parent crystal is called twinning.
+2 Lower stress is enough to produce slip Higher stress is required 3 It occurs due to the movement of dislocations This can be produced by mechanical deformation.
 4 The orientation of the crystal above and below the slip plane is same before and after deformation.
 Twinning results in an orientation difference across the twin plane.